benkeen/birdsearch.org/README.md

 Remaining:
 - TODO: translations
 - TODO: check different browsers
-- Bug? loading spinner doesn't do its thing after 1st search.
-Sometimes...
-- Bug: search for Vancouver, birds.
-Then in the settings panel switch to Notable and search from there.
-No results.
-- Bug: The "locations seen" count differs for a species when going from All Locations to a particular location.

 ### v1.1.x
 This is a complete re-write of the script to better organize the code, improve the site design and add a little